TraSCE: Trajectory Steering for Concept Erasure: An Effective Concept Erasure Technique

 \paragraph{Modified Negative Prompting.}

 Negative prompting is a commonly used technique for guiding away from generating certain concepts/objects.
-It simply steers away from space pertaining to the negative concept and towards the input prompt.
-However, in the case of concept erasure, if the input prompt is adversarial in nature, it limits its effectiveness.
+It simply steers away from the space pertaining to the negative concept and towards the input prompt.
+However, in the case of concept erasure, if the input prompt is adversarial in nature, it does not work well.